EDRN/PublicPortal/INSTALL.rst

 --------------------

 The Apache HTTPD web server must now be configured.
-On most NCI web systems, Apache is already configured for EDRN, and all that is necessary is to update the configuration with filesystem paths to the new installation directory (typically /home/edrn/edrn-portal-4.4.X) and any new reverse-proxy TCP ports.
+On most NCI web systems, Apache is already configured for EDRN, so you'll just need to update the configuration with filesystem paths to the new installation directory (typically /home/edrn/edrn-portal-4.5.X) and any new reverse-proxy TCP ports.

+However, for release 4.5, there are a large number of rewrites that must also be installed.
+These are in rewrites.cfg; place them in both the plain HTTP and SSL HTTPS configurations for Apache HTTPD.

 You'll also want to double check the SSL certificates for both HTTPS access to the EDRN site.

-The ``deploy.py`` script generated two Apache HTTPD configuration files that you can use an examples:
+The ``deploy.py`` script generated two Apache HTTPD configuration files that you can use an examples, in case the old ones are lost:

 * $INSTALL_DIR/ops/apache-httpd.conf
 * $INSTALL_DIR/ops/apache-httpd-ssl.conf